python/cpython/Doc/library/dis.rst

 .. opcode:: CALL_FUNCTION_VAR_KW (argc)

    Calls a function. *argc* is interpreted as in :opcode:`CALL_FUNCTION`.
-The top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.
+The top element on the stack contains the keyword arguments dictionary, followed by explicit keyword arguments, then the variable-arguments tuple, and finally by the positional arguments.

 .. opcode:: HAVE_ARGUMENT